USGCRP/gcis-conventions/gcis_resources/README.md

 [Defaults](./Defaults.md)

 ## Resource Specific Conventions
-The conventions, together with the use case and research method associated with each GCIS resource type, is discussed below.
+The conventions, together with the use case associated with each GCIS resource type, is discussed below.

 [Activity](./activity.md)